 Combating Calcium Deficiency

 Calcium is the most vital and abundant mineral found in the human body.
-It is essential for the health of the bones and teeth, and normal heart rhythm, it is also required for muscle contractions, relaxation, nerve and hormone function, and blood pressure regulation.
+It is essential for the health of the bones and teeth, and normal heart rhythm, it is also required for muscle contractions, relaxation, nerve, and hormone function, and blood pressure regulation.
 More than 99% of the body's calcium is found in the teeth and bones and the remaining 1% is found in the blood, muscles, and the fluid within our cells.
 The deficiency of calcium in the body is called hypocalcemia, which increases the risk of developing diseases like osteoporosis.

 Causes of Calcium Deficiency

-• The natural ageing process
+• The natural aging process

 • Poor utilization & low absorption of calcium